panxiao81/course-slides/eqep2.md

 ----

+Why not give yourself some limitation?

+for example:

-is using a just 3-band EQ
+**using a just 3-band EQ**

 ----